Bertha Sokoloff

-Bertha Sokoloff (born in Whitechapel, London; died 10 June 2018 aged 98) was a prominent figure within the Stepney Communist Party, and was its General Secretary in 1940 and 1941 during the Second World War.
+Bertha Sokoloff (born in Whitechapel, London; 15 June 1919 – 16 April 2018) was a prominent figure within the Stepney Communist Party, and was its General Secretary in 1940 and 1941 during the Second World War.

 Early life

 Sokoloff was born in Whitechapel, in the East End of London to Romanian immigrants Rachel and Jacob Markovitch.
 She was the third of their four children.
 Sokoloff's father left the family after entering a relationship with a nurse who looked after him following an injury during an army training exercise in the First World War.
 Sokoloff's mother thus raised her children with help from Jewish charities; Bertha was described by her daughter as "an atheist but culturally Jewish".

 Growing up in Spitalfields, Sokoloff attended Robert Montefiore Primary School before gained a scholarship to Central Foundation Girls' School.
 She left at 16 and became a secretary at the Royal Institute of International Affairs, then for Victor Gollancz Ltd.